Brad Wall: Early life and career

 Wall was born in Swift Current, Saskatchewan, the son of Alice (née Schmidt) and John Wall, Mennonites with Eastern European roots.
 John owned a local trucking company.
 Wall demonstrated an early interest in politics, citing time spent playing a Fraser Institute-funded economics board game called Poleconomy as an early influence.
 He also had a significant interest in music and hosted a rock show on a local radio station.
 Wall attended the University of Saskatchewan in Saskatoon, running for student council and graduating with an honours degree in Public Administration and an advanced certificate in Political Studies.

-During the 1980s Wall began working as a political staffer, first in the office of Swift Current Progressive Conservative Member of Parliament Geoff Wilson in Ottawa.
+During the 1980s, Wall began working as a political staffer, first in the office of Swift Current Progressive Conservative Member of Parliament Geoff Wilson in Ottawa.
 There he helped to found the "Alliance for the Future of Young Canadians," a pro-free trade group.
 Wall returned to Saskatchewan and worked as a ministerial assistant in the Progressive Conservative government of Grant Devine in Regina.
 Wall worked for Graham Taylor, Minister of Public Participation, Tourism, Small Business, Co-operatives and Health, and for John Gerich, Associate Minister of Economic Development.
-The Devine government was swept from power in 1991 under the specter of provincial bankruptcy and a growing expense scandal, which in the wake of the election turned into a massive fraud scandal.
-The subsequent investigation led to the conviction of 14 MLAs who served in the Devine government, 6 of whom received jail time, including Gerich, who was sentenced to two years.
+The Devine government was swept from power in 1991 under the specter of provincial bankruptcy; then, by the middle of the 1990s, more than a dozen members of the former PC government were charged in a massive expense fraud scandal.
+An RCMP investigation led to the conviction of 14 MLAs who served in the Devine government, 6 of whom received jail time, including Gerich, who was sentenced to two years.

 Wall described the downfall of the Progressive Conservatives as "disheartening" and the fallout, including the prison sentences, as "powerful lessons."
 For most of the 1990s Wall's attention shifted away from politics to working in business in Swift Current.
 In 1991, Wall became the director of business development for the City of Swift Current, a role for which he eventually won an "Economic Developer of the Year" award.
 At the time Wall also ran a consulting business, through which he attempted to move the Canadian Country Music Hall of Fame from Kitchener, Ontario, to Swift Current; this effort failed and the museum ultimately moved to Calgary.
-Wall also launched a short-lived tourism business called the Last Stand Adventure Company that centered upon a "Western ranch experience."
+Wall also launched a short-lived tourism business called the Last Stand Adventure Company that centred upon a "Western ranch experience."
 Wall sat on a number of boards including being a founding member of the Southwest Centre for Entrepreneurial Development.